Replication Architecture

 1. Remote quorum (2/3) committed ✓

-2. Apply own CDC entry to SQLite
+2. Apply own encoded CDC row to SQLite

 3. Update txn record: Status=COMMITTED